 Solution 5: Change the DNS Server

 A DNS server helps the browser find the website you wish to visit by converting domain names to IP addresses.
 In most cases, your ISP's in-house DNS servers will be configured on your internet connection settings.
-They may, nevertheless, not deliver the finest results.
+They may, nevertheless, not find and deliver the finest results.

-As a result, many users choose to utilize Google or Cloudflare's third-party DNS servers, which are both free and dependable for the ordinary user.
+As a result, many users choose to utilize Google Chrome or Cloudflare's third-party DNS servers, which are both free and dependable for the ordinary user.

 - In the Control Panel, open the Network and Internet -> Network and Sharing Center.
 On the top left, click Change adapter settings.